georgebabarus/magento-filesystem-extension/docs/source/extension/architecture.rst

 Upload images in the admin area
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Uploading files form user interfaces or programmatically should be compatible with any customization as log as is using Magento standard interfaces and Filesystem object to obtain it.
+Uploading files form user interfaces or programmatically should be compatible with any customization as log as is using the Magento standard interfaces and Filesystem object to obtain it.

 Nevertheless, the business logic is not changed, and cloud storage services are integrated using a regular/local filesystem interface.